 - How Much is a Trip to Iceland Conclusion

 Why Iceland is so expensive?

-Before we jump in straight to the Iceland Trip Costs, let’s try to understand why Iceland is so expensive.
+Before we jump straight to how much is a trip to Iceland, let’s try to understand why Iceland is so expensive.
 The bad news is that it is true that Iceland is very expensive.

 Actually, Iceland is the most expensive country to visit in Europe and according to Numbeo’s Cost of Living Index, Iceland currently ranks as the third most expensive country in the world.